KSP-KOS/KOS/doc/source/general/volumes.rst

         the archive root, and finally it will check the boot directory again after stripping :code:`boot` or :code:`boot_` from the beginning of the name.
         Vessels in flight will continue to work with the existing structure, so long as :attr:`CONFIG:ARCH` is set to false.
-If:attr:`CONFIG:ARCH` is set to true, you will need to leave copies of the originally named boot files in your archive root for ships already in flight to access.
+If :attr:`CONFIG:ARCH` is set to true, you will need to leave copies of the originally named boot files in your archive root for ships already in flight to access.